 Proud Mary owner Nolan Hirte opened Aunty Peg's to showcase how the cafe and coffee supplier makes its product.
 But the vast two-storey venue is more than just a glimpse behind-the-scenes.
 It’s also a roasting house, coffee bar, events space, retail shop and barista training centre.

 At the front there's a wall of shelving loaded with coffee paraphernalia, including V60, Clever Dripper, AeroPress and French press devices.
 Over at a dedicated bench, you can use Proud Mary’s coffee to try each system before you buy.

 If you want to really be impressed, there's an imposing cement bar equipped with three beer taps, which pour a frothy, ale-like brew made by steeping ultra-premium Geisha beans in cold water at a brewery in Geelong, then putting it into kegs.
 Like any cold brew, it’s a subtler take on coffee, with low acidity and bitterness.

-Drop by any day at 10am, or or Tuesdays at 6:30pm, for a free cupping (tasting) session.
+Drop by 10.30am on Saturdays for a free cupping (tasting) session.